exploreAIsb/fitnesswithfun/README.md

 flask --app app run --debug
 ```

-Visit http://127.0.0.1:5000 and try the seeded users `alex` or `jordan`.
+Visit http://127.0.0.1:5001 (or your configured PORT) and try the seeded users `alex` or `jordan`.
 Creating a brand new profile will store it in SQLite and display a Gemini powered summary via ADK.

 **Features:**
 - **User Profile Management**: Look up existing users or create new profiles with age, height (inches), weight (lbs), exercise minutes, intensity, mood, injury restrictions, goals, and daily goals.